saezlab/ccc_protocols/faq.rst

 ==================================

 LIANA is a ligand-receptor inference tool that can be used on any type of single-cell data following preprocessing and the annotation of the cells into biologically-meaningful cell types.
+It enables the use of different ligand-receptor methods & resources, and also provides a consensus for both.

 2. When to use Tensor-c2c?
 ==================================